There are several reasons why you might need to extend your fence post but the most common is wanting more privacy or security with a taller fence.

 Fence Extension Types

 There are three different ways to extend your wooden fence post.
-The two easy ways are adding metal fence post extender fastener to both posts on the front and back or adding a wood face board on the front and back of both posts.
+The two easy ways are adding a metal fence post extender fastener to both posts on the front and back or adding a wood face board on the front and back of both posts.

 The third way is a bit more difficult since you have to create a half lap joint on each post and then connect the posts with through bolts.
 Let’s dive into each method.